de1chk1nd/f5-k8s-istio-lab/docs/source/index.rst

 * Ubuntu 18.04
    * kubernetes v1.18.10

-The infrastructure is set up (VLANs and IPs) and basic kubernetes installation is completed.
+The infrastructure is set up (VLANs and IPs) and basic kubernetes cluster installation is completed.
-Calico package (incl. calicoctl) is deployed - but not yet configured.
+Calico package (incl. calicoctl) is deployed - but not yet configured. kubernetes partition was created in bigip (required for CIS).

 .. warning::

    Since it is important for initilazing the calico sdn, please be aware, that *kubadm init* was initialized with *"--pod-network-cidr=192.168.0.0/16"*

+If you want to set up the lab locally, you can still use the lab guide.
+Just prepare a kubernetes cluster and a f5.
+Just adjust IP Adresses accordingly to meet you local lab.

+**Another option** to build a local lab, is to use the installation guide Nicola Mennant wrote on Dev Central.
+Part-1 focuses on the basic infrastrucure - part-2 focuses on the CIS service itself.
+If you want to stick with this lab here guide, and not the one from Nicolas, you'll jusst need to work yourself thorugh part 1 and than get back to continue with this lab.

+* `F5 & Calico Part I <https://devcentral.f5.com/s/articles/CIS-and-Kubernetes-Part-1-Install-Kubernetes-and-Calico>`_
+* `F5 & Calico Part II <https://devcentral.f5.com/s/articles/CIS-and-Kubernetes-Part-2-Install-F5-Container-ingress-services>`_

-From that point on, infrastrucure needs to be initialized (calico service & bgp, app deplyoments, services, ...).
+From that point on, the infrastrucure needs to be build, like:
+* Creating/configuring the overlay network
+* Create Apps/Deployments in kubernetes
+* Create the CIS controller

+This guide is seperated into several chapters:

 * **Chapter 1** focuses on basic information about the lab, kubernetes, calico and so on.